Gorton government: Social policy

 The Gorton government increased funding for the arts, setting up the Australian Council for the Arts, the Australian Film Development Corporation and the National Film and Television Training School.
 It passed legislation establishing equal pay for men and women and increased pensions, allowances and education scholarships, as well as providing free health care to 250,000 of the nation's poor (but not universal health care).

 The government also passed the Copyright Act 1968, the first national copyright legislation of Australian origin; previously Australia had simply used the British Copyright Act 1911.
 The new act, which came into effect on 1 May 1969, "completely overhauled the copyright law and introduced new provisions", and remains in force although some amendments have been made.
 The bill had been first introduced by the Holt government in 1967, based on the Spicer Committee's report of 1959.

 The Australian Metric Conversion Act 1970 created the Metric Conversion Board to facilitate conversion to the metric system.
 With a few exceptions, metrication was completed by the end of 1974.

+Aboriginal Affairs

+Following the success of the Holt Government's 1967 Referendum which had transferred powers for Aboriginal Affairs to the Federal Government, Gorton established the role of Minister for Aboriginal Affairs (now Minister for Indigenous Australians) with Bill Wentworth serving as the "Minister in charge of Aboriginal Affairs under the Prime Minister".

+In his 1968 address to the first Conference for Commonwealth and State Ministers Responsible for Aboriginal Affairs, Gorton endorsed the established policy of "advancement" of Aboriginal people by means of "the assimilation of Aboriginal Australians as fully effective members of a single Australian society", and applauded "efforts being made by the States to involve Aboriginals themselves in the administration of their own affairs and in the exercise of proper authority among their own people," promising to emulate them at a Federal level.
+He outlined his Government's position thus:

+Gorton considered that the "primary aim" of government policy should be to "make Aboriginals self supporting", and to end dependence on welfare and charity.
+The Government introduced the Aboriginal Study Grants Scheme (ABSTUDY) in 1969, as part of a commitment to assist Aboriginal and Torres Strait Islander people to attain better educational, social and economic outcomes, and in response to low participation of Indigenous Australians in higher education.
+To promote participation in secondary education, the Aboriginal Secondary Grants Scheme (ABSEG) was introduced at the beginning of 1970.

+Minister Wenworth had been instrumental in the establishment of the Australian Institute of Aboriginal Studies by the Menzies Government, and appointed Philip Roberts as the first Aboriginal member on the AIAS Council in 1970.